shravanA-git/NLPFinance/README.md

 # NLPFinanceCode (BERT-Based Sentiment Classifier)

-This project builds a sentiment classification model using **BERT (Bidirectional Encoder Representations from Transformers)** to analyze financial news headlines.
-It classifies each headline as **positive**, **neutral**, or **negative**, offering insights into how sentiment might relate to stock market movements.
+This project builds a sentiment classification model using BERT (Bidirectional Encoder Representations from Transformers) to analyze financial news headlines.
+It classifies each headline as positive, neutral, or negative, offering insights into how sentiment might relate to stock market movements.

 ## Overview